Saturday, June 25, 12022 HE

 Then it was high time to get out of there.
 We checked the current conditions at Pam Rocks.
 The winds were still northerly but much lighter.
 As we made our way down to the water, we joked more about our weather luck paddling together in Átl’ḵa7tsem (Howe Sound).
 Last summer, we had tried to SUP from Horseshoe Bay to Squamish on a multiday trip only to be stymied by strong northerly outflows mid-voyage.
 Today’s leisurely breakfast paddle had turned into an upwind battle.

 Back at the shoreline of Bowfest Field, the water was calm.
 The view of the Britannia Range over the Union Steamship Marina was spectacular.
-Initially I thought it was the Lions.
+Initially I thought it was the Lions rising up in the background.
 But as Trevor and I discussed their proximity and I recalled that you can easily cross from the West Lion to the East Lion, I realized that it couldn’t be them.
 Later, looking at a map post paddle, I realized I mistook Mount Harvey for the West Lion.
 As we left Xwlíl’xhwm (Snug Cove) we checked for ferries.
 The coast was clear.

 It was a much more pleasant return paddle.
 The winds had shifted.
 We were still getting a crosswind, but they were now from the southeast but much more mild.
 The waters were still active but much more manageable.
 The photo below is Trevor in the Sound with the Britannia Range of the North Shore Mountains in the background that runs along the eastern flank of Átl’ḵa7tsem (Howe Sound).